LamTienDat/ethereum-docs/part2-wallet-auth/README.md

 ---

-## 📊 Kết quả mong đợi
+## 📊 Expected Results

-Sau khi hoàn thành các bài thực hành, bạn sẽ:
+After completing the exercises, you will:

-✅ Biết cách kết nối MetaMask với website
+✅ Know how to connect MetaMask to website
-✅ Hiểu rõ Provider vs Signer
+✅ Understand Provider vs Signer clearly
-✅ Xử lý được wallet events
+✅ Handle wallet events properly
 ✅ Implement SIWE authentication
-✅ Quản lý session với JWT
+✅ Manage sessions with JWT
 ✅ Build complete auth flow

 ---